 Phone calls have been one consistently good performance metric for the AirPods.
 They did better on calls than most when they first came to market, forcing others to follow suit and take the microphones more seriously.
 Since then, many have caught up, so in this matchup, the gap isn't very large.

 Despite lacking the stem that droops downward from the ear, the Pixel Buds A-Series are no less capable of handling phone calls.
 Callers should be clear, and hear you clearly as well.
 The challenge in both pairs is they don't have ANC to block out the noise and amplify voices for clearer calls in more situations.

 Google Pixel Buds A-Series vs. Apple AirPods: Which one should you go with?

 If you're an Android user, the answer is pretty clear.
 The Pixel Buds A-Series were built to integrate with Android in ways that even other third-party earbuds could never do.
 Apple made the AirPods (2nd Gen) to do just that with its own ecosystem of products, and that divide is what sets the two further apart.
 When comparing two products that largely exist to supplement other products the company makes, crossover appeal isn't going to reach very far.

 The A-Series have other advantages in that they cost less, can do more, and are easy to use.
 They're inexpensive enough to find themselves in the conversation among the best cheap wireless earbuds, which I could never recommend the AirPods for, even if they did cost the same.

 Easy to listen to

 Google's follow-up to its Pixel Buds trim a few features, but leave the most important elements intact for greater affordability.

 Apple's own earbuds

-Everyone recognizes the AirPods, and while convenient in some ways, they aren't the best option when you want good sound or are on Android.
+Everyone recognizes the AirPods, and while sometimes convenient, they aren't the best when you want good sound or are on Android.